Runik-3/builder/README.md

 ### Generate Dictionary

-Generate dictionary based on the articles of a mediawiki-compatible wiki.
+Generates an e-reader dictionary based on the pages of a mediawiki-compatible wiki.
 The generate command requires a wiki url and takes a series of optional flags.

 A mediawiki URL used as the target to parse and build the dictionary (eg. https://stardust.fandom.com/api.php).